Boutique shops in central London on the brink as coronavirus kills trade

 The slowdown was initially gradual, said Barry Klein, the managing director of Old Bond Street Luxury Men's Grooming, speaking in front of dozens of shaving brushes and combs.

-"Suddenly towards the end of last week... everything has just more or less overnight gone very much to a standstill," he said.
+"Suddenly toward the end of last week... everything has just more or less overnight gone very much to a standstill," he said.

 The shops could benefit from some measures in a huge government package of loan guarantees, tax cuts, grants and other help, announced by the finance minister Rishi Sunak on Tuesday, but it was unclear whether that would be enough to help them survive the coming weeks.